jina-ai/finetuner/README.md

 ## Examples

-### Tune a simple MLP on Fashion-MNIST
+### CV: Tune a simple MLP on Fashion-MNIST

 1. Write a base model.
 A base model can be written in Keras/Pytorch/Paddle.
 It can be either a new model or an existing model with pretrained weights.
-Below we construct a `784x128x32` MLP from scratch.
+Below we construct a `784x128x32` MLP that transforms Fashion-MNIST images into 32-dim vectors.

     - in Keras:
         ```python